 It can be easy for hiring managers to think that the candidates are looking for them when, in fact, they're the ones looking for candidates.
 The job search goes both ways, but at the end of the day, the hits on your job application are only worthwhile if you're investing time and money on the candidate experience.
 Applicants with a negative employee experience are less likely to accept an offer, refer people in their network and are also more likely to speak poorly of your company to their family, friends and professional networks.
 Invest in the candidate experience to secure the talent your company needs.

-Whether you love it, hate it, or can't understand it, mobile technology is here to stay.
+Whether you love it, hate it, or don't quite understand it, mobile recruiting is here to stay.
 More and more jobseekers are searching for openings on the go.
-Make your job ad and application mobile-compatible so your applicants can efficiently apply for the open position.
+Make your job ad and application mobile-friendly so your applicants can efficiently apply for the open position.
 While this may seem like an extra step, you're going to get a higher number of applicants than you would if you didn't.

-Tip: Opt for an applicant tracking system that is already mobile compatible to save time and money.
+Tip: Opt for applicant tracking software that is already mobile-friendly to save time and money.

-Nothing is worse for the applicant experience than a candidate who is simply ghosted by their prospective company, since they don't know if they go the job or not.
+Nothing is worse for the candidate experience than an applicant who is simply ghosted by their prospective company, since they don't know if they got the job or not.
 It can be good to give the candidate a few days to call you and follow up, but don't leave them waiting in the dark for weeks before initiating contact.
-At that point, they may have already accepted another offer because they don't feel like their time is valued or respected by your company.
+At that point, they may have already accepted another offer because they didn't feel like their time was valued or respected by your company.